antonioscalaunina/pyANTI-FASc/README.md

 ### 2.2 Windows through conda GUI

  This installation is a bit more complicated than the one described for Linux and WSL environments but it will allow to run the code in a fully Windows environment, e.g. using a conda GUI, like Anaconda Navigator.
+This also allows to run the code through the Jupyter Notebook available [here](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
 To do that you should follow the steps outlined in the next subsections.

 #### 2.2.1 Create the conda environment